 3. Kerala, India

-The best – and the safest – way to explore Kerala is to stay in homestays with local families that you can find on Kerala Tourism – remember to do a quick online search and read reviews to see whether a place suits you.
-You are also guaranteed to be showered with hospitality that’s hard to better elsewhere.
-I fondly remember the week I spent in Aymanam, the village of Booker Prize-winning author Arundhati Roy, boating through the backwaters where pink lotus bloom early in the morning and being fed fried fish with every meal by my host grandma.
+Kerala in South India is one of my favorite places to visit, and a great spot to start any solo journey.
+The best – and the safest – way to explore the area is to stay in homestays with local families.
+Find them on Kerala Tourism; just remember to read reviews and do your research to be sure the host you choose fits your personality.
+Overall, though, the Kerala custom is to shower guests with a kind of hospitality hard to match elsewhere.
+I spent a week in Aymanam, the village of Booker Prize-winning author Arundhati Roy, boating through the backwaters where pink lotus bloom early in the morning and being fed fried fish with every meal by my host grandma.
 Take your time to wander through the historic Fort Kochi; chase monsoon-fed waterfalls in interior jungles; and watch sunsets in the beach town Varkala.
 Remember to dress modestly to respect the local customs.

 4. Bhutan

 For a more local experience, stay at Kinley Choden’s Mendrelgang Homestay to experience the Bhutanese love for chili peppers.
-It’s the country’s indispensable vegetable and almost everything in Bhutan is cooked with chili, like the national dish ema datshi (chilli and cheese).
+It’s the country’s indispensable vegetable and almost everything in Bhutan is cooked with chili, like the national dish ema datshi (chili and cheese).

 5. The Maldives